-- Teams: Senior A, Senior B, Intermediate B, U21
+- Teams: Senior, Reserve Senior, Intermediate B, U21

 The first GAA club in Killoe was founded in 1889* as Killoe Erins Pride, and while clubs came and went in the parish in those early years, a single unified club bearing the name ‘Killoe Young Emmets’ emerged in the early 1900’s and continues to this day.

 There is sometimes confusion about what to call the club.
 The official club name is Killoe Young Emmets and there is no evidence of any use of ‘Emmet Óg’ in any official or unofficial capacity between 1900 and 1960’s.
 Indeed Killoe Young Emmets is one of the longest surviving club names in the county, dating back to approximately 1905.
 The use of ‘Emmet Óg’ or in more recent years ‘Killoe Emmet Óg’ has its origins in an effort by certain members of the County Board in the late 1950’s and early 1960’s to convert existing club names into an Irish form by popular acclaim.
 Club names affected included Young Irelands (became Éire Óg), Young Grattans (became Grattan Óg) and Killoe Young Emmets (started to be referred to in official circles as ‘Emmet Óg).
 Hence the dual naming convention which has continued since the 1960’s.
 While many refer to the club as ‘Emmet Óg’ or ‘Killoe Emmet Óg’ (neither of which are accurate Gaelic transations – the correct translation of Killoe Young Emmets is ‘Na h’Eiméad Óige’), the official club name is Killoe Young Emmets.